 She had her own sad love life: the man she was married to years earlier had left their marriage to become a Buddhist monk!
 Ooh, I was not too fond of that guy for breaking her heart!
 Why would God approve of a man cruelly leaving his wife to go live in a temple for the rest of his life?
 There's no excuse for unkindness.
 That's NOT "godly" at all.
 (It didn't help matters that that same actor Park Hae Joon played the murderous bad guy in Doctor Stranger!
 LOL!).
 There was not one moment during the entire drama that I warmed to him; even when they tried to show one near the end I wasn't buying it.

 As we near the end of the story there are lots of surprises in store for the audience.
-Those who are hoping for Dong Hoon to finally wake up and realize how fake his marriage is, how it's been empty for years, how he really loves Ji An instead of his wife, are going to be disappointed.
-In so many ways the lead male character Dong Hoon is admirable, but in many other ways he seems totally clueless about life and love.
+Those who are hoping for Dong Hoon to finally wake up and realize how dead his marriage is, how it's been empty for years, how he really loves Ji An instead of his wife, are going to be disappointed.
+In so many ways the lead male character Dong Hoon is admirable, but in many other ways he seems totally clueless about life and love and his own feelings.
 Often I just wanted to shake him out of his daze, so that he would start making good choices about his life, work, marriage, and feelings for Ji An.
 There was even a scene near the end where he just breaks down at home all alone and doesn't even seem to understand why he is crying in the first place.
 You should have seen my face at that moment.
 Instead of pitying him I got angry.
 "You clueless dolt!"
 I raged.
 LOL!
+I should have been more compassionate, perhaps, sometimes it can take years before full acceptance comes that a marriage is over for good.

 MY MISTER PHOTO GALLERY